Is It Safe to Travel to Burundi in 2026?

 Traveler Impact

-Solo travelers face significant risks of violent crime, including armed robbery and assault, particularly in urban areas like Bujumbura Mairie and the former Central Market.
+Solo travelers face significant risks from violent crime, particularly in areas like the former Central Market in Bujumbura, which is off-limits due to crime concerns.

-Business travelers may encounter operational disruptions due to political violence and inadequate local infrastructure, but can find relative safety within established hotels in Bujumbura Mairie.
+Business travelers may encounter operational disruptions due to political violence and limited infrastructure, particularly outside Bujumbura Mairie where travel is restricted after dark.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Burundi.